shirasal/resume/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Ecologist, data analyst, public speaker.

+I have a strong connection to the sea and the natural world around us.
+Nature fascinates me and I enjoy using data to explore this world and have meaningful insights on the environment and its inhabitants.
+I believe that communicating scientific insights through graphical and visual tools helps connecting people with science and nature.
+At the moment I work part-time as an ecologist in HaMaarag, which performs ecological monitoring across Israel, estimating the country's state of nature.
+I also offer data wrangling services and I teach university courses and lectures.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.